natiman52/natiman52/README.md

 - I am currently working on developing a Telegram MiniGame with onilne payment integrated
 - Also currently learning Go

-### Hello if your here that means you saw something intersting but trust most of that was made with

 ### 🛠 Skills & Technologies